Do-Undo Bench: Reversibility for Action Understanding in Image Generation: Introduction

 \section{Introduction}

-Recent advances in vision-language models (VLMs) have enabled remarkable progress in text-driven image synthesis and editing \cite{deng2025bagel, brooks2023instructpix2pix, OpenAIDocsImageGen, gemini-flash-2025, sheynin2024emu, hui2024hq}, with new capabilities in creative applications and synthetic data generation.
+Advances in vision-language foundation models (VLMs) have enabled remarkable progress in text-driven image synthesis and editing \cite{deng2025bagel, brooks2023instructpix2pix, OpenAIDocsImageGen, gemini-flash-2025, sheynin2024emu, hui2024hq}, with new capabilities in creative applications and synthetic data generation.
 Despite these advances, current models remain fundamentally limited in their ability to understand and simulate the physical dynamics of real-world scenes \cite{al2024unibench,meng2024towards,kang2024far,azzolini2025cosmos,li2017visual}.
-Most existing approaches focus on object-level manipulations, such as adding or removing objects, while neglecting the underlying cause-and-effect relationships that govern physical interactions \cite{bhattad2025visual,ye2025imgedit,zhang2023magicbrush}.
+Existing approaches focus on object-level manipulations, such as adding or removing objects, while neglecting the underlying cause-and-effect relationships that govern physical interactions \cite{bhattad2025visual,ye2025imgedit,zhang2023magicbrush}.

 For VLMs to be effective synthetic data generators in real-world applications such as in robotics and in embodied AI agents \cite{sang2023scene,yang2024physcene,lu2023synthetic,bhattacharyya2018long}, it is essential that they comprehend how physical actions transform the environment and generate images that plausibly reflect these changes.
-To make VLMs \emph{physics aware} on classical mechanical manipulations, they should be able to generate the final state without observing a continuous sequence as in video models \cite{souvcek2024genhowto,trusca2024action}.
-For example, given an image with an open refrigerator in a kitchen setting in \Cref{fig:teaser} and the action prompt ``remove the wooden bowl from the refrigerator", the model should be able to simulate a scene with a removed bowl without having to observe the entire sequence of removing the bowl.
-Furthermore, the image should preserve the dynamics and physical properties of the original scene.
-For image generation models, this implies modeling the cause-effect relationships by observing the current image and the action in the form of a text or instruction prompt, and generating the final state image.
+To make VLMs \emph{action aware} on classical mechanical manipulations, they should be able to generate the final state without observing a continuous sequence as in video models \cite{souvcek2024genhowto,trusca2024action}.
+For example, given an image with an open refrigerator in a kitchen setting in \Cref{fig:teaser} and the action prompt ``pick up the clip", the model should be able to simulate a scene with a clip in hand without having to observe the entire sequence of lifting the clip.
+Furthermore, the image should preserve the dynamics and properties of the original scene.
+For image generation models, this implies modeling the cause-and-effect relationships by observing the current image and the action in the form of a text or instruction prompt, and generating the final image revealing the state of the manipulated object and of the visual context.